tara-fenton/git-branches-lesson/README.md

 `open index.html`

-BUT WAIT YOUR NOT DONE!
+BUT WAIT YOU ARE NOT DONE!

 ### ❓ What do you think you need to do to finish this merge?